Brooklyn Bridge–City Hall/Chambers Street station: Station layout

+The IRT and BMT platforms both run in a north–south direction, with the BMT platforms to the east of the IRT platforms.
 Just below street level, there are two overpasses above the IRT platforms, one at the center of the station and another near the south end.
 There is also an underpass at the extreme north end of the station.
 The underpass and northern overpass date from the 1962 renovation while the southern overpass is part of the original circulation plan.
 The overpasses connect each platform with the exits and the BMT's southern mezzanine, and contain wrought iron balustrades.
-A corridor runs above the eastern side of the IRT station.
+A pedestrian corridor runs above the eastern side of the IRT station.

 The BMT mezzanine level, slightly lower than the IRT mezzanine level, is split into north and south sections, with various offices and service rooms in the unused portions of both mezzanines.
 The connection to the IRT is within the southern mezzanine.
 The mezzanines contain tiled piers and walls, with pink wainscoting.
 Along the tops of the walls are yellow mosaic-tile bands with white-and-red surrounds and blue rectangular panels.
 The north mezzanine has a section of rectangular yellow tiled wall dating to the 1962 renovation.
 There is a doorway in the south mezzanine, topped by a stone lintel reading "Women", which formerly led to a women's restroom.